 After a few years my ebook business fell apart though, as much of my success was from advertising with Google Adwords, the platform that shows ads in your search results.
 Google made some changes that hurt my business a lot.

 Luckily by then I’d begun to diversify my income streams.

 Current Blog Income Sources

-While the individual commissions are pretty small, this site receives 500,000+ pageviews per month.
-Many people are clicking on those links from around the world.
-It adds up quickly.
+While individual commissions might be pretty small, this site receives 500,000+ pageviews per month.
+Many people are clicking on those links, and it can add up quickly.

 Freelance Travel Writing